 An important part of the thesis, Nonsite, was developing a narrative that ran from site selection to representation, in which the program would develop from the analysis of the site itself.

 In our archipelago economy, exchange networks leap space, and hinterlands are created as the land left behind.
 The NJ Badlands is a hinge between these export and import hinterlands.
 At the confluence of the Hackensack and Passaic Rivers at the bottom of the Meadowlands, the site is in close proximity to Manhattan.
-The Badlands are a highly visible distribution landscape that are cited as the only place on earth in which all major forms of transportation are within one quarter mile of one another.
-That includes Newark Airport, Port Newark- Elizabeth (the largest container terminal on the East Coast), extensive rail networks for goods and people, as well as the major trucking and commuting arteries that connect New York City and it’s sprawl to the rest of the country (including the New Jersey Turnpike, I-95, Route 78).
+The Badlands are a highly connected distribution landscape that includes Newark Airport, Port Newark- Elizabeth (the largest container terminal on the East Coast), extensive rail networks for goods and people, as well as the major trucking and commuting arteries that connect New York City and it’s sprawl to the rest of the country (including the New Jersey Turnpike, I-95, Route 78).

 The landscape is an accumulation of self-perpetuating infrastructural interventions within collisive territories, that produce a highly incidental landscape.
 For example, the Panama Canal Expansion Project, which allows larger ships to pass through the Panama Canal has resulted in the raising of all of the bridges in the Badlands, as well as much more extensive dredging, leaving these highly unintentional reactionary landscapes.